Author

 Seasonality: Year-round

 Red-tailed Hawks are large birds of prey known for their broad, rounded wings and rusty red tails.
 They are one of the most common hawks in North America, often seen soaring above fields and highways.
-Red-tailed Hawks are year-round residents in most parts of the U.S. and can be found in various habitats, from forests to deserts to urban areas.
+Red-tailed Hawks can be found in various habitats, from forests to deserts to urban areas.

 These hawks primarily feed on small mammals, birds, and reptiles, and their iconic high-pitched scream is often used in movies to represent birds of prey.